contentful/slash-developers/docs/tutorials/general/scheduling-posts.md

 We use the example of a fictitious online magazine named `Andromeda` with `Articles` Content Type.

-The editors of this magazine must manage content by specifying a publishing and unpublishing date and time for Entries.
+The editors of this magazine want to manage content by specifying a publishing and unpublishing date and time for their Entries.

 Here is what we're going to do: